 To use this feature, device manufacturers should implement the Wi-Fi Hardware Interface Design Language (HIDL) provided in the Android Open Source Project (AOSP).
 HIDL replaces the previous Hardware Abstraction Layer (HAL) structure used to streamline implementations by specifying types and method calls collected into interfaces and packages.

-Follow the Wi-Fi HIDL to employ the Wi-Fi Aware feature: hardware/interfaces/wifi/1.2.
+Follow the Wi-Fi HIDL to employ the Wi-Fi Aware feature: hardware/interfaces/wifi/1.2 or higher.
 The Wi-Fi Aware HAL surface is very large; the hardware/interfaces/wifi/1.2/README-NAN.md file describes the subset that is currently in use by the framework.

 You can reference the legacy Wi-Fi HAL to see how it correlates with the new HIDL interface: hardware/libhardware_legacy/+/master/include/hardware_legacy/wifi_nan.h.